What Mercata does

 A week of digging to an afternoon of thinking.

-Your CIO walks in Monday morning.
-A friend at the bar last night mentioned a name.
+Your CIO walks in.
+A name came up at the bar last night.
 Check it out.
 You open Mercata.
-The firm hasn't looked at this one — and it's in your universe, so Mercata already has all the ingredients: over twenty years of filings, press releases, transcripts, fundamentals, and pricing history, already read.
-A quick screen: right sector, right market cap, right volume, and it could replace a name the firm exited last quarter.
+The firm hasn't looked at this one, but it's in your universe, so Mercata already has the ingredients: over twenty years of filings, press releases, transcripts, fundamentals, pricing history.
+A quick screen lands clean: right sector, market cap, volume.
+Could replace a name the firm exited last quarter.
 Worth a closer look.

 You ask Mercata to draft a thesis using the threads of your conversation, edit it into something you'd put your name on, then ask Mercata to argue against it the way the investment committee will.
 The bear case sharpens the bull case back.
-By the afternoon the draft is with the team — credible, pressure-tested, and clearly the work of someone the CIO will hand the next tip to.
-Or you dismiss the name and move on.
+By the afternoon the draft is with the team: credible, pressure-tested, the work of someone the CIO will hand the next tip to.
 The week of digging is now an afternoon of thinking.

 In practice — 03